File Operations

 script | script.txt | Auto-adds .txt extension |

-folder/ | Directory | Trailing slash creates directory |
+folder/ | Directory | Trailing slash creates a directory |

-path/to/file.md | Nested file | Creates directories as needed |
+path/to/file.md | Nested file | Creates parent directories as needed |

 Termix intelligently determines where to create new items: